Recently updated on: December 11, 2023

 Lending money is one tricky subject because it can make but more likely break relationships.

-How many times have we heard or read stories of broken relationships, including family, friends, and co-workers, because of unpaid debts?
+How often have we heard or read stories of broken relationships, including family, friends, and co-workers, because of unpaid debts?

 So, by limiting the potential problem caused by debt, I am also narrowing the possibility of these damaged relationships.